Fetterman faces Oz at debate in tight Pennsylvania Senate race - The Boston Globe

 Oz had pushed for more than a half-dozen debates, suggesting Fetterman’s unwillingness to agree to more than one was because the stroke had debilitated him.
 Fetterman insisted that one debate is typical — although two is more customary — and that Oz’s focus on debates was a cynical ploy to lie about his health.

+“My doctor believes that I’m fit to be serving.
+And that’s what I believe is where I’m standing,” Fetterman said.

+While it is customary for presidential candidates to release health records, there is no such custom in races for the U.S. Senate.
+Some senators have, in the past, released medical records when running for president.

 Democrats noted that the televised debate setting likely would have favored Oz even without questions about the stroke.
-Oz is a longtime television personality who hosted “The Dr. Oz Show” weekdays for 13 seasons after getting his start as a regular guest on Oprah Winfrey’s show in 2004.
+Oz hosted “The Dr. Oz Show” weekdays for 13 seasons after getting his start as a regular guest on Oprah Winfrey’s show in 2004.
 Fetterman, by contrast, is a less practiced public speaker who is introverted by nature.

 Donald Trump Jr. was less cautious.